Aggregate capacity of TCLs with cycling constraints: Aggregate Capacity Constraints

-In words, the fraction that are stuck on, $\gamma_{k-1}^{\textOn}$ (respectively, off), is increased by the fraction that switch on $s^{\textOn}_{k-1}$ (respectively, off) from $k-1$ to $k$ and decreased by the fraction that had switched on (respectively, off) $k-1-\tauBA$ sample times in the past.
-A derivation for~\eqref{eq:recurSwitch} is given in the appendix.
-We define an input for stuck on (respectively, off) as the following column vector,
+In words, the fraction that are stuck on, $\stuckOn_{k-1}$, increases by the fraction that flip on $f^{\textOn}_{k-1}$ from $k-1$ to $k$ and decreases by the fraction that had flipped on $k-1-\tauBA$ time instants in the past.
+Note that Assumption~\ref{as:het} is used here: if $\tau^j$'s were distinct the equality will not hold.
+A similar relationship holds for the fraction stuck off:

-the $T$ superscript denotes matrix transpose.
-Eq.~\eqref{eq:recurSwitch} can now be represented as follows, which is a linear state space model,